germainPoloudenny/PYvhr/README.md

-Edit : Ce dépôt a été importé depuis GitLab.
-Il s'agit d'un dépôt forké qui adapte les fonctionnalités de base de pyVHR, aux attentes de mon stage de 2021.
-Pour plus d'explications sur ce qu'est pyVHR : https://github.com/phuselab/pyVHR.
+Edit : This repository was imported from GitLab.
+This is a forked repository that adapts the basic functionality of pyVHR, to the expectations of my 2021 internship.
+For more explanation on what pyVHR is: https://github.com/phuselab/pyVHR.

 # pyvhr_v2

-Depuis le dossier racine, lancer : python -m main.py video_filename video_extension
+From the root folder, run: python -m main.py video_filename video_extension

-Exemple : python -m main.py face mp4
+Example: python -m main.py face mp4

-Le fichier vidéo doit se situer dans le dossier sampleDataset
+The video file must be located in the sampleDataset folder

-En premier lieu, pyVHR enregistre la vidéo avec le visage extrait, sous forme de .npz dans le dossier cropped.
+First, pyVHR saves the video with the extracted face, as a .npz in the cropped folder.
-Cette opération est longue (~5 minutes pour une durée de 10 secondes).
+This operation is long (~5 minutes for a duration of 10 seconds).

-Ensuite, pyVHR est appliquée sur la vidéo enregistrée dans le dossier cropped, ce qui ne prend pas beaucoup de temps (5~10 secondes).
+Then pyVHR is applied to the recorded video in the cropped folder, which doesn't take much time (5~10 seconds).
-Une onglet s'ouvre sur le navigateur par défaut avec le graphe iPPG et le graphe est enregistré sous forme de .csv dans le dossier csv.
+A tab opens on the default browser with the iPPG graph and the graph is saved as .csv in the csv folder.

-Pour comparer 2 graphes, lancer la commande python compare.py csv_filename1 csv_filename2 (sans les extensions).
+To compare 2 graphs, run the python command compare.py csv_filename1 csv_filename2 (without extensions).